denoload/denoload/README.md

-# :film_strip: k7 - k6 like load testing using Deno
+# :film_strip: `casette` - k6 like load testing using Deno

-k7 (pronounced kə-sĕt′, kă-, like cassette in french) is a modern load testing tool using JavaScript and [Deno][deno], inspired by [k6][k6].
+cassette (pronounced kə-sĕt′, kă-, like cassette in french) is a modern load testing tool using JavaScript and [Deno][deno], inspired by [k6][k6].

 ## Why ?